astroumd/ADASSProceedings/README.md

 CAVEAT: we use git branches.
 The 2018 branch needs to merge to master, before the 2019 team continue on their own 2019 branch, etc.etc.
+Issues and pull request should probably refer to the latest branch.

 ## Past Conferences